 3.Y3.4.1.3 Expected Actions

-The Care Plan Consumer shall check the response from the Care Plan Manager.
+The Care Plan Consumer or Care Plan Updater shall check the response from the Care Plan Service.

-The Care Plan Manager shall check that the Subscription resource meets the constraints defined by this profile.
+The Care Plan Service shall check that the Subscription resource meets the constraints defined by this profile.

-A rejected Subscription resource results in ….TODO
+A Subscription may be rejected by the Care Plan Service for a number of reasons, such as the Care Plan Service does not support this functionality, or the Subscription is incomplete or does not meet the requirements of this profile.

-When a Subscription resource is accepted, the Care Plan Manager sets the status to “requested” and returns in the Location header the Subscription’s logical id for use in future operations.
+When a Subscription resource is accepted, the Care Plan Service sets the status to “requested” and returns in the Location header the Subscription’s logical id for use in future operations.
 This logical id shall be saved by the Content Consumer.

 3.Y3.5 Security Considerations